codefresh-io/docs.codefresh.io/_docs/enterprise/installation-security.md

 ---
 Codefresh offers 3 installation options that can cater to any size of organization.
 These are:

-* SAAS version that runs in the cloud and is 100% managed by Codefresh
+* Full cloud version that runs 100% in the cloud and is fully managed by Codefresh
 * On-premise version where Codefresh runs inside the customer datacenter/cloud
 * Hybrid version where the UI runs in the Codefresh cloud but builds are running on customer premises